Skip to content

 "success": false,

-"error": { "code": "UNAUTHORIZED", "message": "Missing or invalid x-api-key" }
+"error": { "code": "INVALID_API_KEY", "message": "Missing API key" }

 }

-1. Sign in to the OmnAPI dashboard.
+1. Sign in to API Keys in the OmnAPI dashboard.

-3. Click Create key, label it, then copy the displayed API key.
+2. Click Create key, label it, then copy the displayed API key.

 You will only see the API key once.
 Store it in a password manager or your platform’s secret store.